GefullteTaubenbrust2/VoluMol/README.md

 \
 If you have successfully compiled the `.so`/`.dll` file, you can write a test script to open and close the window.
 If nothing bad happens, your installation is probably working at this point.\
 \
-Compute shaders are a more modern alternative to the previously used mode of generating cubemaps, although it will likely make very little difference in terms of computation times.
+Optionally, you may use the `COMPUTE_SHADERS` precompiler option.
+Compute shaders are a more modern alternative to the previously implemented mode of generating cubemaps, although it will likely make very little difference in terms of computation times.
 It is possible, however, that they will be less prone to bugs in very large molecules.
 To enable them, enable the `COMPUTE_SHADERS` option as outlined above.

 # Usage